StephenXdD/the-one-protocol/README.md

 It guides the user through 8 distinct stages of the movie storyline via a command-line interface:
 1.  **Visual Simulation:** Renders procedurally generated "Digital Rain" (HTML5 Canvas) and mimics a retro CRT monitor with CSS scanlines and flicker.
 2.  **Audio Immersion:** Utilizes the **Web Speech API** for robotic Text-to-Speech and **Tone.js** for dynamic sci-fi synth sounds on every keystroke.
-3.  **Cloud Persistence:** Integrates with **Firebase Firestore** to log "Mission Reports," creating a permanent record of every user's success or failure.
+3.  **Cloud Persistence Logic:** The codebase includes a full integration with **Firebase Firestore** to log "Mission Reports," capable of creating a permanent record of every user's success or failure.

 ### How we built it
 We made a conscious decision to stick to **Vanilla JavaScript** to maintain raw control over the DOM and performance, avoiding the overhead of heavy frameworks for what is essentially a high-performance visual and audio demo.